Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 The job of the posterior cruciate ligament is to stop the tibia (shin) from moving back too far in relation to the femur (thigh).

-A PCL injury happens when a powerful force goes through the top of the tibia, pushing it backwards.
-This may be a result of:
+What causes a PCL injury?
+A posterior cruciate ligament injury happens when a powerful force goes through the top of the tibia, pushing it backwards and thus stretching the posterior cruciate ligament.

-The symptoms of a PCL tear are sometime quite mild, and as a result it often goes unnoticed.
+The symptoms of a PCL injury are sometimes quite mild, and as a result it often goes unnoticed.
 Lingering problems with the knee not feeling quite right are often what leads to a diagnosis.

-With all ligament injuries, there are three different grades of injury.
+With a posterior cruciate ligament injury, as with all ligament injuries, there are three different grades of injury.
 The higher the grade of injury, the longer it will take to recover.

 Grade 1: Minor injury with less the 10% of the fibres being damaged